Open-Earth-Monitor/UseCase_AIRCON/README.md

 ## Interpolation

 - [x] function to read aq data
-- [x] function to read and warp covariates to a common grid
+- [x] function to read and warp required covariates to a common grid
 - [x] function wrapping lm
 - [x] function for residual kriging in parallel

-create 3 separate map layers based on…

-- rural background stations

-- urban/suburban background stations

-- urban/suburban traffic station

-- [ ] run interpolation test for one annual datasets (2015-2023)
+- [x] functions for (LOO-) cross-validation
+- [x] function to combine lm and kriging prediction
+- [x] functions for plotting prediction and standard error

 ## Map merging

-- [x] rasterize GRIP road data (area impacted by traffic)
+- [x] Weights: Traffic Exposure
   - [x] buffer and rasterize GRIP vector data for road classes 1-3
   - [x] distance to nearest road (by type)
+- [x] Weights: Urban Character
+  - [x] scale and reclassify population density grid
-- [x] function to merge the 3 map layers
+- [x] function to weight and merge map layers in parallel
+  - RB: rural background stations
+  - UB: urban/suburban background stations
+  - JB: joint rural/urbal background stations
+  - UT: urban/suburban traffic station (not for O3)
+  - adjust RB and UB where necessary using JB
+  - adjust UT where necessary using UB (not O3)
+- [x] write final maps (prediction and se) to COG
+  - `gdal_translate in out -of "COG" -co "COMPRESS=DEFLATE" -co "PREDICTOR=3" -co "BIGTIFF=YES"`

 ## Potential improvements to the current method